 Seoul City is to actively support the ‘Embedded Animal Registration System’ to effectively prevent the loss and abandonment of pet dogs through embedded chips.
-Citizens can register for animal embedment at 10,000 KRW at over 900 animal hospitals starting in 2019.
-The city plans to realize ‘zero’ euthanasia of abandoned animals through accurate grasp of animal-raising status.
+Citizens can register for animal embedment for 10,000 KRW at over 900 animal hospitals starting in 2019.
+The city plans to realize ‘zero’ euthanasia of abandoned animals through an accurate grasp of animal-raising status.

 According to the ‘Animal Registration System,’ all pets over the age of 3 months must be registered.
 A serial number will be given to each animal, and the owner’s name, address, contact information, pet breed, and age will be registered in the Animal Protection Management System (animal.go.kr) through chip embedment procedure, or collar or external chips.
 In case the registered pets get lost, owners of the pets will be easily identified through this system.

 |Registration Method||Insertion of embedded electronic chip||Installation of external electronic tag||Attachment of identification tag|